sphynx/rokumon/notes.md

 and try to generate good moves in the first place, it may lead to small improvements (small because we will still need to check similar conditions whether the move is valid or not).

+# Add benchmarks

+Which can help us with choosing data structures and quickly seeing effects of various changes.

 # Implement my own AI (based on alpha-beta pruning)